Providing the Landlord Forms to the Client

 Vendor Payment Forms Returned

-If the client returns the required forms, the EW must:
+If the client returns the required forms, the SSBS must:

 • Review the forms for completeness.